-Whether you’re cooking up frozen dumplings or making your own BBs from scratch (check out my foolproof pork dumpling recipe & must-have dumpling tools if you are), here are some truly tasty sides to serve with Chinese dumplings and potstickers that are wayyy better than takeout.
+Whether you’re cooking up frozen dumplings or making your own BBs from scratch (check out my foolproof pork dumpling recipe, dumpling folding techniques & must-have dumpling tools if you are), here are some truly tasty sides to serve with Chinese dumplings and potstickers that are wayyy better than takeout.

 NOTE: The term “Chinese dumplings” is pretty broad, but for the purpose of this post, I’ll assume you’re looking for side dishes that pair well with jiaozi, AKA potstickers.
 These are dumplings where seasoned meat and veggies are wrapped in a tender dough and boiled, steamed, or fried… usually best steam-fried though!